 Through our Geography curriculum we aim to develop skills and knowledge that the children can use throughout their life including:

 It is our intention that the Geography curriculum will be both stimulating and motivating in order to capture the pupil’s curiosity and fuel their motivation to learn.
 The pupils should be provided with exciting learning opportunities so as they enjoy acquiring and developing their skills and knowledge and perceive the world as an interesting place.
 With a solid foundation upon which they can continue to build their knowledge, we hope that the children will continue to have a curiosity of the world throughout their life.
-We receive resource support from the Geographical Association and Fairtrade Charity.
-We are a Global Learning Expert Hub school [2019-20] and we explore global dimensions across our PSHE and Humanities topics.
+We use the Connected Geography Scheme and resources from the Geographical Association to support our planning.

 Geography at Victoria Road Primary School is taught in blocks throughout the year, so that children can achieve depth in their learning.
 The geography lead and class teachers have worked together to identify the key substantive knowledge and disciplinary skills of each blocked topic and these are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.
 At the end of each topic, key knowledge is reviewed by the children and checked by the teacher and consolidated as necessary.